 To summarize, the journal entries related to interest bearing notes include:

-Debit Cash $100,000, Credit Notes Payable $100,000. - Monthly Interest Accrual:
+- Loan Receipt: Debit Cash $100,000, Credit Notes Payable $100,000.

-Debit Interest Expense $666.67, Credit Interest Payable $666.67 each month. - Quarterly Interest Payments (end of each quarter):
+- Monthly Interest Accrual: Debit Interest Expense $666.67, Credit Interest Payable $666.67 each month.

-Debit Interest Payable $2,000, Credit Cash $2,000. - Principal Repayment (at maturity):
+- Quarterly Interest Payments (end of each quarter): Debit Interest Payable $2,000, Credit Cash $2,000.

-Debit Notes Payable $100,000, Credit Cash $100,000.
+- Principal Repayment (at maturity): Debit Notes Payable $100,000, Credit Cash $100,000.

 These entries ensure that the financial statements accurately reflect the company’s obligations and expenses over time.
+It is crucial to accurately record notes payable to ensure that all financial liabilities are properly reflected on the balance sheet.

 Introduction to Installment Loans